suikan4github/synctex-failure-demo/README.md

 # Details
 This is a demonstration of SyncTeX failure of TeX Live 2024.

-With this small document, you can see the chapter 2 "Fox" is unable to link with LaTeX source for both forward and backward.
+You can build the a main.pdf file from the main.tex and fox.tex.
+Then, you can see the chapter 2 "Fox" is unable to link with LaTeX source for both forward and backward.

 This problem was found when I switched from pLaTeX to LuaLaTeX.
 The original problem was found in a large document bigger than 100pages.